Omelette de la mère Poulard

 The Omelette de la mère Poulard (Omelette of Mother Poulard) is an omelette developed by Anne Boutiaut Poulard, also known as Mother Poulard, in the 19th century in Mont-Saint-Michel, France.
 It is served at La Mère Poulard, her restaurant there, and at many other restaurants on the small island.

 It has been described as the most famous omelette in the world and, along with the Mont Saint Michel Abbey, is one of the major tourist attractions in Mont-Saint-Michel, the island itself being the second most-visited tourist destination in France after Paris.
 Those who have eaten it include European and Japanese royalty, United States presidents, British prime ministers, multiple presidents of France, and celebrities from various fields.
 It is considered the gastronomic emblem of Mont-Saint-Michel.

 Creation

 The omelette de la mère Poulard was created by Annette Boutiaut Poulard, and is a specialty in the Mont-Saint-Michel area of Normandy.
-In 1873 Poulard and her husband were innkeepers on the island.
+In 1873, Poulard and her husband were innkeepers on the island.
 Because of the changing tides, it was impossible to predict when and how many travellers would arrive, which made planning ahead for service difficult.
 The omelette was created to solve this problem and was served as an appetizer that could be produced quickly while guests awaited the rest of the meal.
-The omelette eventually became famous as a gastronomic emblem of the city of Mont-Saint-Michel; a 1932 account described the omelette as being on the menu of all the restaurants in the city.
+The omelette eventually became famous as a gastronomic emblem of the town of Mont-Saint-Michel; a 1932 account described the omelette as being on the menu of all the restaurants in the town.